vskogstad/100_days_of_gpu/README.md

 Day 7: Completed chapter 4.
 Stuck for hours on the hierarchical approach for generalizing prefix-Sum.
 Today felt like attempting to cram to many techniques/concepts with a shaky base understanding.
 Implemented a basic matrix add kernel.

 Day 8: Read the first quarter of https://www.aleksagordic.com/blog/matmul.
 Implemented a tiled matrix multiply.
 New concepts: Templating, Memory coalescence, use of __restrict__ and #pragma unroll

+Day 9: Tiled matrix transpose.
+Happy with results today, cleared up some of my misunderstandings with coalescing and managed to mostly reason about how to solve this problem efficiently on my own.
+New concepts: Bank conflicts.